ajcampbell1333/LBEAST_Unreal/README.md

   - **Server Beacon**: Get server port from project settings (load port configuration), track actual player count (query Unreal networking)
   - **Optimization**: Optimize blend shape application (batch updates, interpolation, caching), texture streaming optimization (efficient texture updates, compression)
 - [ ] **Go-Kart Experience** - Electric go-karts, bumper cars, race boats, or bumper boats augmented by passthrough VR or AR headsets enabling overlaid virtual weapons and pickups that affect the performance of the vehicles
+- [ ] **Superhero Flight Experience** - Single-player or multiplayer VR free-body flight experience (flying like Superman) with dual-winch suspended harness system and 10-finger/arm gesture-based control. **Note:** This is distinct from `FlightSimExperience` (2DOF gyroscope HOTAS cockpit for jet/spaceship simulation).
+Superhero Flight uses gesture control only - no HOTAS, no button events, no 6DOF body tracking required.
+Control is based on: (1) fist vs open hand gesture state, (2) distance/worldspace-relative angle between HMD-to-hands and world ground plane.
+See `FirmwareExamples/SuperheroFlightExperience/README.md` for detailed specifications:
+  - **Core Experience Actor**: Create `ASuperheroFlightExperience` actor class with five game states (standing, hovering, flight-up, flight-forward, flight-down), dual-winch state management, virtual altitude raycasting, and server-side parameter exposure.
+Support 1-4 players, each on their own dual-winch harness.
+  - **Dual-Winch System**: Implement redundant dual-winch system (front shoulder-hook, rear pelvis-hook) with tandem coordination, height calibration, and winch state management for all five game modes.
+  - **Superhero Flight ECU Controller & Firmware**: Create `USuperheroFlightECUController` component and `SuperheroFlightExperience_ECU.ino` firmware for dual-winch control (2 winches per player: front shoulder-hook and rear pelvis-hook), tension monitoring, safety systems, and telemetry.
+Support winch redundancy.
+Controller orchestrates winch ECU and optional motion platform ECU (separate ECUs, not integrated).
+  - **Flight Hands Controller**: Create `UFlightHandsController` component (client-side on HMD) that converts 10-finger/arm gestures into control events.
+Analyzes HMD-to-hands vector relative to world ground plane.
+Replicates gesture events to server via Unreal Replication (mostly NOOP for initial pass, document as NOOP).
+  - **Gesture Debugger**: Create `UGestureDebugger` component for HMD HUD visualization of gesture detection system (for Ops Tech calibration). **Note:** UMG HUD text overlay is deferred to v1.0 (nice-to-have).
+Debug visualization uses DrawDebugLine/DrawDebugSphere for now.
+  - **Height Calibration System**: Use `RF433MHz` low-level API to integrate 433MHz USB receiver dongle (connected to server PC) with 433MHz wireless up-down clicker for Ops Tech to calibrate player height during harness strapping.
+API provides abstraction layer for different USB receiver modules (RTL-SDR, CC1101, RFM69, Generic) with rolling code validation and safety interlock enforcement.
+Commands route directly from USB receiver to game server via API, which sends winch position commands to main ECU.
+  - **Data Models**: Create structs for dual-winch state, gesture state, virtual altitude, and telemetry (no button events).
+  - **Hardware Specifications & IO Flow Documentation**: Create hardware specs and IO flow docs in `FirmwareExamples/SuperheroFlightExperience/`.
+See `FirmwareExamples/SuperheroFlightExperience/README.md` for details.
+  - **Multiplayer Support**: Mostly NOOP for initial pass.
+Will support up to 4 players each on their own dual-winch harness.
+Use Unreal Replication to transport gesture-based triggers to server for relay.
+Document as NOOP.
 - [ ] **VR Player Transport (Server ↔ VR Clients)** - Bidirectional communication between game server and VR players:
   - **Server → VR Players**: Relay gun button events (Ch 310), gun state (firing, intensity), gun transforms (from trackers), and platform motion state.
 Use Unreal Replication for reliable state synchronization and optional UDP multicast for low-latency events.
   - **VR Players → Server**: Receive fire commands from VR controllers/triggers, relay to Gunship ECU → Gun ECU for solenoid firing.
 Support both centralized (via Gunship ECU) and direct (to Gun ECU) routing modes for latency optimization.
   - **Implementation**: Integrate with Unreal's multiplayer replication system (Replication/GAS) for state management, with optional custom UDP transport for time-critical events.
 Handle player connection/disconnection, station assignment, and network recovery.
+  - **⚠️ HMD and Hand Tracking Replication**: When implementing remote player hand tracking replication:
+    - **Current State**: Unreal's OpenXR system (`IHandTracker`, `IXRTrackingSystem`) only provides hand/HMD tracking data for the local player's HMD.
+Each client is only connected to one HMD, so remote players' hand data is not available via OpenXR APIs.
+    - **Future Implementation**: Replicate HMD and hand node transforms (wrist, fingertips, middle knuckle) from each client to all other clients via Unreal Replication.
+This enables rendering accurate real-time hands of other players in viewport.
+    - **Gesture Recognizer Integration**: When remote hand tracking replication is implemented, update `ULBEASTHandGestureRecognizer` and `UFlightHandsController` to accept replicated hand node transforms as an alternative data source (in addition to OpenXR's local player data).
+This will allow remote players to trigger gesture events when `bOnlyProcessLocalPlayer = false` is set.
+The gesture recognizer should check for replicated data first (if available), then fall back to OpenXR APIs for local player.

 </div>